Miserlou/RJModules/README.md

   * Autopanner - Given a signal, oscillate into two output channels
   * VCDryWet
   * Button - It's literally just a fucking button.
 You hit it, it sends a reset signal.
-  * Integers - Just some integers!
-  * Floats - Just some floats!
   * DubEcho - Two delays and a spring.

 ## Building